openmovementproject/openmovement/docs/buildax/docs/faq.md

 This error indicates that the files for the web interface on the SD card are missing or in the wrong place.
-These should be copied to the SD card manually before running, and should be under the directory "WWW".
+These should be copied to the SD card manually before running, and should be placed under the directory "WWW".

 ### 400 Bad Request

-This is an error code indicating that the router was unable to process a data fetch request.
-This will occur when a request is made for data which does not exist on the router, for example:
+This is an error code indicating that the LRS was unable to process a data fetch request.
+This will occur when a request is made for data which does not exist on the LRS, for example:

  - Data files are missing due to manual deletion
  - Data has been requested from a time range when no data was logged
- - The fetch has been specified for the wrong logging mode (e.g. requesting text when the router is logging in binary mode)
+ - The fetch has been specified for the wrong logging mode (e.g. requesting text when the LRS is logging in binary mode)

 This error may also be seen when automating fetch requests with `wget` or `curl`, possible reasons include:

  1. The parameters provided in the URL were not correctly formatted and cannot be recognised
  2. The ampersands (&) in the URL are not correctly escaped (`\&`) and the command has forked
- 3. A request has been made which is impossible for the router to fulfill (missing data file?)
+ 3. A request has been made which is impossible for the LRS to fulfill (missing data file?)